 “That’s a wrap!”
 Our crew filmed a finale scene for the documentary this past Saturday, 30 September at Tegelsee in Berlin.
 See our news page for more photos of the terrific shoot.
 Thanks to everyone who volunteered!

-On 15 October, director Red Haircrow will be speaking on and sharing information about stolen sacred items, objects and human remains at the Prussian Colonial Heritage conference, relating to the Humboldt Forum.
+On 15 October, director Red Haircrow will join many other notable speakers, historians and activists in speaking on stolen sacred items, objects and human remains at the Prussian Colonial Heritage conference, all relating to the Humboldt Forum.
 Learn more about the event and other details at the Facebook page.

 On 12 Oct.
 Red will be giving a workshop at the Brebit event “Fachtag ‘Entwicklungshilfe’ oder Reparationen?”
-Themes of rethinking Columbus Day, indigenous activism, and contemporary issues.
+Many speakers will discuss the theme of rethinking Columbus Day, repatriation and reparations.
 Find more details at their event page.

 24 Aug 2017-Director Red Haircrow will be part of a Pop-Up Cinema #10 Q&A with audiences, along with Jason Ryle from imagineNATIVE Film + Media Arts Festival.
 Event in association with Berlinale NATIVe and Humboldt Forum.
 Free admission to see this terrific drama-comedy “Hunt for the Wilderpeople” directed by Taika Waititi.

 9 Aug 2017-Director Red Haircrow was interviewed by Ojibwe playwright, author & filmmaker Drew Hayden Taylor on his upcoming documentary on the Winnetou phenomenon, which releases in Canada on 7 January 2018.
 Learn more about the prolific indigenous Canadian writer who grew up on the Curve Lake reserve.

 Published 6 August 2017: Our newest trailer!
 Please click the link “Trailers” in the left sidebar.